lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 3. Now we’ll use the Model Diagram to tell a systems story about the needs and questions the team identified as your priority.

-**CARE COORDINATION Systems Story** - Balancing Existing and New Patients
+**CARE COORDINATION SYSTEMS STORY** - Balancing Existing and New Patients

 - Revealing the "Balancing Patients" detail in the CC model diagram shows key factors that affect how we balance providing quality care to existing patients with getting new patients into care in a timely manner.
 You probably recognize from clinical experience that this is a balancing act - there are trade-offs you have to make: